bioexcel/qmmm_bpg/docs/input_preparation/MM_setup.rst

 KIND not found
 ---------------

 You may get an error message from CP2K saying "Unknown element for KIND".
-This is becasue CP2K only expects proper element symbols in the coordinate and force field files.
-The work around for this is to let CP2K know what element the symbol should correspond to.
-This is done by adding it as its own KIND section in the SUBSYS section, or by specifying elements in the PDB coordinates file.
+This happens when a symbol that does not match a proper element is found in the coordinate and force field files.
+The workaround for this is to let CP2K know what element the offended symbol should correspond to.
+This is done by adding in the SUBSYS section a new KIND section for the novel symbol where to specify the element via the keyword ELEMENT.
+Alternatively, one can specify the element symbol in the PDB coordinate file.